isabella232/document-services.en/help/usecases/jobposting.md

   });
 ```

-Note that the function is asynchronous so you can use the await keyword in the function.
+The function is asynchronous so you can use the await keyword in the function.
 This is convenient when calling the methods that perform API calls.

 ![Screenshot of job posting website](assets/jobs_1.png)

 ## Using PDF Services API

-Before we can start using PDF Services API, we must add the following imports to the top of the routes file:
+Before using the PDF Services API, you must add the following imports to the top of the routes file:

 ```
 const PDFToolsSdk = require('@adobe/documentservices-pdftools-node-sdk');